alethic/nxkit/README.md

 NXKit.View.Js
 ----------

-Base implementation of the NXKit View in JavaScript using Knockout.
+Core implementation of the NXKit View in JavaScript using Knockout.

+Provides a set of client side objects and scripts for implementing a browser based interface for NXKit documents.
+The `NXKit.View.Web.UI` library makes use of these during rendering.

 NXKit.View.Web.UI